P-AlaKara/WORDLE-SOLVER/README.md

 # Wordle Solver (v.1)

 ## Overview
 This is the first sketch version of a simple Wordle solver written in Python.
-The program attempts to guess the correct five-letter word based on user feedback for each guess.
+The program attempts to guess the correct five-letter word in a maximum of 6 tries, based on user feedback for each guess.

 ## Features
 - Reads from a list of English words (`all_wordle_words.txt`).
 This list has been downloaded from https://github.com/zulkarnine/WordleSolver/blob/main/all_wordle_words.txt